In this article, we are going to discuss trekking in Nepal in June.

 Recommended Trekking Gears for June

-You need to be prepared with the special gears to trek in June since it is mid-summer and monsoon.
+You need to be prepared with the special gear for trekking in Nepal in June since it is mid-summer and monsoon.
 June, the monsoon season, is the most challenging season to trek in Nepal.
-Do not hesitate to take some extra gears or things with you as you will be provided a porter to carry your things, but do not carry something that you would never use.
+Do not hesitate to take some extra gear or things with you as you will be provided a porter to carry your things, but do not carry something that you would never use.

 Here is a list of some important gears that you might need to carry with you.
-There is not rule to what you should or shouldn’t carry.
+There is no rule as to what you should or shouldn’t carry.
 Please feel free to customize the list as per your need.

 - Waterproof trekking shirts